Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

     printf("Shine on you crazy diamond! \n"); // Call the printf function
                                               // defined in stdio.h

-    return 0; // Return the control back to the operating system
+    return 0; // Return control to the operating system
               // with code 0 (no errors)
 } // Everything between "{" and "}" is a code block, that is, a
   // sequence of statements that are run in sequential order